Haim Drukman: Political career

 Drukman was considered to be the most influential spiritual leader of Religious Zionism.
 He was instrumental in shifting this sector over from the centre-left, where it had been during Israel's founding, to the far right.
 For all of his Jewish advocacy, he was forever mindful to the reality that Israel was founded as a democratic state of all its citizens.

 For close to 50 years, many political campaigns and deals involving Religious Zionism were forged in Drukman's living room.
 In 1974, he played a leading role in the establishment of Gush Emunim, an ultranationalist right-wing settler organisation.

 Drukman was first elected to the Knesset in the 1977 elections on the National Religious Party's (NRP) list and served as a member of the 9th Knesset from 1977 to 1981.
 He was a member of the Knesset committees for the Appointment of Rabbinic Judges, Foreign Affairs and Defense, and Education and Culture during this tenure.

 He was re-elected in 1981, again representing the National Religious Party in the 10th Knesset from 1981 to 1984 and serving as a member of the same Knesset committees as he had during the 9th Knesset.
 He was appointed Deputy Minister of Religious Affairs on 11 August 1981.
-However, as an opponent of the Camp David Accords, he lost the post on 2 March 1982.
+However, he resigned on 2 March 1982 in protest against the final withdrawal of Israel from Sinai Peninsula as part of the Camp David Accords.
 On 10 October 1983, he broke away from the NRP and attempted to form a Knesset faction named the Zionist Religious Camp, but was refused permission to do so by the House Committee.
 Instead, he sat as a single member of Knesset for the remainder of his term.